 Much is made of the thorns, burrs and such, but I found the combination of low boot and gators quite comfortable.
 April being their fall, it made for perfect weather sunny 72 and 60 at night for a good hike and good sleep.
 Hunting in a T-shirt and shorts was an odd experience.

 Next on down the road to stalk the beautiful Nyala.
 It wasn't long before our trusty trackers spotted an old bull half way up a dark hillside.
 Fortunately the male is quite distinct from the female and another 200 yard shot off the sticks.
 A solid hit high center, not taking any chances after the Impala fiasco.
 A quick followup shot offhand (freehand in SA) in the vitals and all was good.
 Good for the farmer and the hunter to harvest old animal fed for years and saving from the ravages of old age.

-We left off in the East Cape of South Africa, a place with a long history...
+We left off in the East Cape of South Africa, a place and currently South Africa has the most affordable hunting packages in the world with a long history...

 From the early colonization by the Dutch in 1652, the British takeover in 1806 and their defeat of the Dutch Boers 1902, to the end of Apartheid Africa in 1994, South Africa has never been a dull place.